lukewp/cv/index.md

 [↩](#a4)

 <b id="f5">NCEC SERVICES INC – Senior Political Analyst – Washington, DC – 10/2010-3/2013</b>
 - Provided data-backed advice to elected officials, candidates, chamber caucuses, state parties, labor unions, and non-profits in 50 states regarding conduct of campaigns and redistricting efforts.
+Constantly translate and deliver highly-technical analysis and insights to non-technical decision-makers.
 - Wrote and deployed enterprise-wide geospatial analysis software platform to programmatically interface with a data warehouse I also architected and deployed, designed to flexibly and transparently store redistricting plans.
 - Applied agile test-driven-development principles in developing software using python to generate natural language descriptions of newly-drawn political districts using statistical methods to analyze and contextualize information stored in a complex set of disparate SQL databases, which saved a team 8 staff-months of work.
 - Wrote software solutions to various legacy challenges in a combination of python, SQL, R, PostGIS, GDAL/OGR, and other languages/platforms (legacy Access/VBA/FoxPro); Developed Extract-Transform-Load (ETL) scripts to Microsoft SQL Server, PostgreSQL, SQLite, and MySQL for several hundred data sources and formats.